Central European Football League: 2021

-After taking 2020 off due to the COVID-19 pandemic, CEFL announced its return for 2021, with a tournament that, for the first time ever, will feature a team from the German Football League.
+After taking 2020 off due to the COVID-19 pandemic, the CEFL announced its return for 2021.
+The CEFL Cup was once again suspended following 2020, with the league focusing on just one competition for the time being.
+Although the Rams, Panthers, and Mean Machines would depart after 2020, the CEFL welcomed the Carlstad Crusaders and Schwäbisch Hall Unicorns.
 The tournament was initially supposed to feature 11 teams from 10 countries, including 8 national champions.

-However, some of the extended pandemic lockdowns have forced some teams to withdraw, and CEFL decided to start the tournament with only 8 teams.
-The Schwäbisch Hall Unicorns won the title in the first year they participated with a last second victory over the Raiders Tirol.
+However, pandemic lockdowns forced the Spartans, Towers, Black Panthers, and Dracs to withdraw.
+Due to this, the Fehérvár Enthroners agreed to join the league while the CEFL decided to commence the tournament with only 8 teams.
+The Unicorns won the title for the first time after dominating the Swarco Raiders with a last second victory 22–16.